FreektenDoesschate/ECT-UP/README.md

 Data can be accessed in two ways (?):
 * All data (in raw, intermediate, processed, and csv-file format) will be available through the AMC psychiatry research server.
 * By reasonable request, csv files on specific features can be provided to perform analysis outside of the server (e.g. on your own computer).

+## Current projects
+Click [here](UP-projects) for an overview of the current projects and their status.